 A closer look at your relationship with your real estate professional

 Buying a property can be a difficult task, so retaining the services of a Realtor® is more than highly recommended.
 However, there is more than one type of relationship you can have with your agent.
 When buying, there are two types of Agreements that you may consider: the Buyer Representation Agreement and the Buyer Customer Service Agreement.
 In either case, when you sign an agreement, you’re legally signing it with the brokerage, not the individual sales rep. That means you are technically represented by the brokerage.
-So when Jamie works with you, all of Private Service Realty Ltd., Brokerage is behind you!
+So when Jamie works with you, all of SAGE Real Estate LTD., Brokerage is behind you!

 One Agent or Several?